DZIF Super Resolution Microscopy Workshop

 Duration: 2.5days

-Participation: Practical component of the workshop is limited to 6 participants (Theory lectures open to 30 participants).
+Participation: The workshop consists of two parts - theory and practical.
+Practical component of the workshop is limited to 6 participants while the theory lectures are open to 50 participants.

 Costs: The workshop is free of charge.